Sara Nair James, coordinator

 36 semester hours

 Five of the following: ARTH 102, ENG 315, THEA 114, one additional course from those listed above, and one additional approved course in art

 Students may take up to six elective hours in the following graduate courses, with permission from the director of the MLitt/MFA program and the instructor: REN 510, REN 520, REN 540, REN 550, REN 554, REN 557, REN 630, or REN 675

 Civic Engagement Opportunities

-- The Spencer Center for civic engagement and global engagement and the Sena Center will work with students to pair their interests with appropriate opportunities and internships
+• The Spencer Center for Civic and Global Engagement and the Sena Center will work with students to pair their interests with appropriate opportunities and internships

 Renaissance Studies Course Description